 However, if students need to share their work with the group, you can allow screen sharing in the host controls.
 Click the arrow next to Share Screen and then Advanced Sharing Options.
 Under “Who can share?” choose “All Patricipants” and close the window.
 You can also change the default sharing option to All Participants in your Zoom settings at zoom.hampshire.edu.

 By default we have enabled the option to display "If you cannot download or run the application, start from your browser." when joining a meeting.
 Click on the start from your browser to join the meeting in your browser instead of the app.
 We suggest you use Chrome as other browsers do not let you join the computer audio.
-Even if you are using Chrome, you'll find that the experience is less satisfying.
-You can only see the video for the current speaker, for instance.
 You can find instructions for uninstalling the Zoom software on a Mac here, but note that two different procedures depending on which version of the Zoom client you have.

 Zoom comes pre-stocked with numerous security features designed to control online classrooms, prevent disruption, and help educators effectively teach remotely.
 Here are some best practices provided by Zoom for securing your virtual classroom.
 Check out this Zoom blog posted on April 8, 2020, to review the new enhancements for ensuring the security and privacy of your account.
 To update to the latest version of Zoom, visit their download page.
 To get more tips and tricks for securely using Zoom, check out Zoom’s YouTube page or the Zoom Blog.